 This high abundance makes whiting easy to catch in large quantities.
 Commercial trawlers can harvest millions of pounds of whiting in a single trip using large, mid-water trawls.

 Even small-scale fishermen find whiting easy to catch using basic hooks and line fishing methods.
-Their abundance close to shore and willingness to bite on bait contributes to the high catch rates.
+Their abundance close to shore and willingness to bite on bait contribute to the high catch rates.

 The prolific spawning rates of whiting also ensure the population remains high.
 Each female whiting can lay up to 2 million eggs per season.